Estate Administration & Probate

 Probate is the legal procedure in which the probate court assumes jurisdiction over the assets of someone who has died.
 The court supervises the payment of debts, taxes, and probate fees, then supervises the distribution of the remainder to the persons named in a will, or to the legal heirs if there is no will.
 Probate may not be necessary if a deceased person had a properly drafted and funded trust.
 However, trust administration is necessary.

 Family members commonly believe that their deceased loved one properly planned because the decedent had a will, had created and funded a trust, or had designated certain individuals as beneficiaries.
 In fact, sometimes the decedent’s plans may actually have a negative impact on the family with regard to estate taxes, and/or Medicaid planning strategies for the surviving spouse.
 If this occurs, experienced elder law estate planning attorneys can advise you about post-mortem planning techniques that may rectify the situation and create more favorable tax consequences for surviving family members.
-Assets that were “exempt” for Medicaid while the spouse was living may now be “available”, such as the home.
+Assets that were “exempt” for Medicaid and MassHealth while the spouse was living may now be “available”, such as the home.
 It is always a good idea to review the estate plan after the first spouse dies.

 Unlike a will, a trust is a private document and need not be filed with the probate court on death.
 Nonetheless, the successor trustee must still take steps to administer the trust: Beneficiaries must be contacted and kept informed; the grantor’s assets gathered and invested; any debts paid; potential creditors notified; taxes filed and paid; assets and/or income distributed in conformity with trust provisions to beneficiaries, etc.